moremoban/moban/CONTRIBUTING.md

 6. Commit with a suitable message `git commit -m " Changes made "`
 7. Push `git push origin branch_name`
 8. Go to the Github Repository and create a pull request to the dev branch

+## Commit messages

+We use git emojis for commit messages.
+Please read [the guide](https://github.com/slashsBin/styleguide-git-commit-message).